Mauricio Dubon Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.31 team ERA ranks 17th across all MLB pitching staffs.
+- The Angels' 4.40 team ERA ranks 19th among all league pitching staffs.

-- The Angels rank 13th in baseball in home runs allowed (64 total, 1.1 per game).
+- Angels pitchers combine to surrender 66 total home runs at a clip of 1.1 per game (to rank 17th in the league).

-- In his last outing on Sunday against the Miami Marlins, the lefty went six innings, giving up two earned runs while surrendering eight hits.
+- His most recent time out was on Tuesday against the Chicago White Sox, when the righty went six innings, surrendering three earned runs while allowing six hits.

+- The 27-year-old has amassed a 4.89 ERA and 8.3 strikeouts per nine innings in eight games this season, while allowing a batting average of .253 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.